-Because A/B testing can sometimes be too limiting, it entirely depends on the nature of the particulate visitor to determine whether a page was successful or not.
-Since we are split testing between random audiences, tons of factors such as previous page, psychological mood, personal preference of color, font, design, beliefs, and reaction to certain graphics can affect the outcome of A/B tests.
+Because A/B testing can sometimes be too limiting, it entirely depends on the particular visitor to determine whether a page was successful or not.
+Since we are split testing between random audiences, tons of factors such as previous page, psychological mood, personal preference for color, font, design, beliefs, and reaction to certain graphics can affect the outcome of A/B tests.

 And most websites don’t need A/B testing because of the simple fact – they don’t benefit from an uplift of 2% in conversions.

-If you are making $100,000 in profits, adding $2000 isn’t going to change anything.
+If you are making $100,000 in profits, adding $2,000 through an A/B test isn’t going to change anything.
 Compared to the time and resources you need to run an A/B test, the outcome is insignificant.

 That’s why A/B tests aren’t for small businesses.

 Instead, focus on understanding your audience through periodic surveys.
-You can tool like RightMessage to prepare multi-step questionnaires for your website visitors and redirect them to the best page possible based on their answers.
+You can use tools like RightMessage to prepare multi-step questionnaires for your website visitors and redirect them to the best page possible based on their answers.

 This level of personalization will also help you create a segment of the audience.
 Segments can help you realize what most of your visitors want and experts when they browse your website.

 The next step is sales.
-This is where marketing meets sales and share valuable information regarding the potential prospects.
+This is where marketing meets sales and shares valuable information regarding potential prospects.